mesosphere/dcos-commons/cli/README.md

 - Making HTTP GET/PUT/POST/DELETE calls to services
 - Pretty-printing JSON responses

 While the main DC/OS CLI is written in Python (and then compiled into a standalone binary), the CLI Modules developed using these tools are instead written directly in Go 1.5+.
 This is chosen to greatly simplify cross-compilation compared to Python.
-See the [example build-cli.sh](../frameworks/helloworld/cli/build-cli.sh) for an example which cross compiles Linux/Mac/Win binaries in a single script.

 ## Build